Last updated on February 15, 2023

 Should the Price for Pack Bundles Be Lowered?

-Yes, they should.
-While the Pack Bundles give you a little bit more than you’d pay for the contents otherwise, you’re not really get a whole lot of bang for your buck.
+Yes, the price for these bundles should be lowered.
+While the Pack bundles give you a little bit more than you’d otherwise pay for the contents, you’re not really getting a whole lot of bang for your buck.
 It’s only just worth it, which makes it not a great bundle since you’re barely even getting a deal.

 It seems like Wizards is testing to see how little value they can offer and still get away with calling it a “deal,” and I’m not particularly impressed with this offer.
 Try again, please.